Probing emergent axion electrodynamics with waveguide apparatus

 \textit{Cylindrical waveguide.} The homogeneous Maxwell's equations yield the boundary conditions \xref{BCs}, specifically $\s \times \ep = 0$ and $\s \cdot \bp = 0$ at the walls of a cylinder of radius $R$.
-Taking $\bbot \cdot \bp = 0$ into account, the non-homogeneous equations become analogous to those describing electrostatic and magnetostatic fields inside a wire with uniform charge and current densities given by $\rho/\varepsilon = b_0 B_0$ and $\mu \mbf{J} = (b_0 B_0/v)\z$.
-The solutions are readily obtained as $\ep = (\rho r/2\varepsilon)\s$ and $\bp = (\mu J r/2)\bphi$ along the transverse coordinates $(r, \varphi)$ \cite{griffiths}.
+Taking $\bbot \cdot \bp = 0$ into account, the non-homogeneous equations become analogous to those describing electrostatic and magnetostatic fields inside a wire with uniform charge and current densities given by $\rho/\varepsilon = b_0 B_0$ and $\mu \mbf{J} = (b_0 B_0/v)\z$, respectively.
+The solutions are readily obtained as $\ep = (\rho r/2\varepsilon)\s$ and $\bp = (\mu J r/2)\bphi$ along the transverse coordinates $(r, \varphi)$ \cite{griffiths}\footnote{The fields $\ebold$ and $\bbold$ can equivalently be obtained by solving Maxwell’s equations for the electric potential $\Phi$, followed by using $\ep = v \bp \times \z$, as done for other waveguide geometries in the following sections.
+We chose not to do so to emphasize that the coupling of the applied magnetic to the emergent axion field mimics effective charge and current sources.}.
 Augmenting them with the propagating factor along $z$, one obtains the field solutions propagating inside the waveguide as

+whereas $\bb=b_r\s+(b_0/v)\z$.
+These solutions, while unaffected by the homogeneous boundary conditions \xref{BCs}, determine the induced charge and current densities at the guide wall via the inhomogeneous Maxwell equations.

 The radiation power density ${\cal P}_\text{rad}=\mbf{S}\cdot\z = \frac{1}{\mu} (\ebold\times\bbold)\cdot\z = \frac{1}{4\mu v} (b_0 B_0)^2 r^2 \cos^2(kz-\omega t)$ yields the time-averaged transmitted power through the entire guide: